Human anatomy atlases, a micro-anatomy atlasm a first aid atlas.

 What is the Paleobiology Database?
 The Paleobiology Database (PaleoBioDB) is a non-governmental, non-profit public resource for paleontological data.
 It has been organized and operated by a multi-disciplinary, multi-institutional, international group of paleobiological researchers.
 Its purpose is to provide global, collection-based occurrence and taxonomic data for organisms of all geological ages, as well data services to allow easy access to data for independent development of analytical tools, visualization software, and applications of all types.
 The Database’s broader goal is to encourage and enable data-driven collaborative efforts that address large-scale paleobiological questions.

-clearinghouse about amphibian conservation and biology.
+Amphibian conservation and biology.
 Part of the Digital Library Project at UC Berkeley.

-accounts of present and historical conservation status of rare and endangered mammal species.
+Conservation status of rare and endangered mammal species.

 UNEP World Conservation Monitoring Centre; includes species, protected areas, national bioversity profiles.